High Museum of Art to Present “The Forty Part Motet” by Janet Cardiff

 The installation features the voices of 59 singers (adults and children) performing Tallis’ “Spem in Alium Nunquam Habui” (1556), which translates to “In No Other is My Hope” and is perhaps Tallis’ most famous composition.
 Each voice was recorded separately, and all voices are played back in unison for the final piece via 40 individual loudspeakers on tripods (one speaker for each choral part).
 The audio component is a 14-minute loop – 11 minutes of singing and three minutes of intermission.

 Cardiff configures the speakers in a large oval, with eight groups of five speakers arranged together (one group each for soprano, alto, tenor, baritone and bass).
-As visitors wander among them and progress through the work, they hear each distinct voice and also experience different combinations and harmonies.
-A visitor can stand in the middle of the installation and hear all of the voices as they unify into one musical piece or move close to an individual loudspeaker for an intimate experience with a single voice.
+As visitors wander among the speakers and progress through the work, they hear each distinct voice and also experience different combinations and harmonies.
+Visitors may also stand in the middle of the installation and hear all of the voices as they unify into one musical piece or move close to an individual loudspeaker for an intimate experience with a single voice.

 The installation will be located in the Modern and Contemporary Art galleries on the Skyway Level of the High’s Wieland Pavilion.